Quantitative Finance Training Courses

 Essential Mathematical Concepts:

-- Differential and integral calculus: foundations and applications in finance.
+- Differential and integral calculus: fundamentals and financial applications.

 - Linear algebra: matrices, determinants, and eigenvectors.

-- Probability: fundamental laws, conditional expectation, and independence.
+- Probability: fundamental distributions, conditional expectation, and independence.

 - Statistics: regressions, hypothesis testing, and parameter estimation.